Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/configuring-an-ip-block-in-a-vrack/guide.en-gb.md

 > [!primary]
 >
 > vRack supports both IPv4 and IPv6 public routing with Additional IP address blocks.
-You can find the instructions on how to configure IPv6 blocks in this guide: [Configuring an IPv6 block in a vRack](/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack).
+You can find the instructions on how to configure IPv6 blocks in this guide: "[Configuring an IPv6 block in a vRack](/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack)".
 >

 > [!primary]